pandemic07/blog-app/README.md

 ## Authentication

 JWT (JSON Web Token) authentication is implemented for user login and logout.
-Tokens are generated using the pyjwt library.
+Tokens are generated using the pyjwt library.It doesn't uses any * __3rd party library__ *

 ## Models